FonzTech/BreakMyCircle/BUILD.md

 This is necessary, since Windows 10 SDK can change from time to time, so some bugs or peculiar behaviours can be introduced literally the day after.

+Also, be aware of cache when working with Android Studio.
+You may have to delete manually the entire `.cxx` directory, otherwise you end up with mixed files, inconsistent builds and strange (fake) errors.

 ```
 if(NOT ${CMAKE_SYSTEM_NAME} MATCHES "Android")
   set(CMAKE_GENERATOR_PLATFORM x64) # BEFORE PROJECT